valdivia4/Deep-Learning-Lunge-Detection/README.md

 This repository contains an implementation for automatically labeling whale lunges from a time series of accelerometer data.
 The problem input is a finite time series of data.
 The problem output is a finite set of lunge times, indicated by defining features in the time series.

 To label the lunges, we use time series classification techniques with a sliding window approach.
 We train a labeling model that inputs a fixed length window (e.g. a 20 second window) of the time series.
-The network predicts whether there a lunge within some fixed time (e.g. 2 seconds) of the middle of the window.
+The network predicts whether there is a lunge within some fixed time (e.g. 2 seconds) of the middle of the window.
 To obtain the lunge predictions, we slide the fixed-length window across the entire time series, obtain the model's predictions on these windows, and consolidate the predictions to produce the set of lunge times.
 Finally, we use a correction model to place the predictions closer to the true lunge times.

 We have tried to make this tutorial and project usable for people (particularly in the biology research community) with minimal prior python experience.